envoyproxy/gateway/docs/latest/design/client-traffic-policy.md

 a specific section (`Listener`) within that `Gateway` ?

 ## Alternatives
-* The project can indefintely wait for these configuration paramters to be part of the [Gateway API].
+* The project can indefintely wait for these configuration parameters to be part of the [Gateway API].

 [Direct Policy Attachment]: https://gateway-api.sigs.k8s.io/references/policy-attachment/#direct-policy-attachment
 [Gateway API]: https://gateway-api.sigs.k8s.io/